wxl/blogofobe/docs/config_file.rst

 Configuration File
 ==================

-Blogofile looks for a file called ``_config.py`` in the root of your source directory; this is your site's main configuration file.
-Blogofile tries to use sensible default values for anything you don't configure explicitly in this file.
+blogofobe looks for a file called ``_config.py`` in the root of your source directory; this is your site's main configuration file. blogofobe tries to use sensible default values for anything you don't configure explicitly in this file.
 Although every site must have a ``_config.py``, it can start out completely blank.

 ``_config.py`` is just regular `Python`_ source code.
 If you don't know any Python, don't worry, there's actually very little you need to change in this file to get started.